 Moving up to assistant editor from an editorial assistant role can see your salary increase between £33,000 to £48,000 depending on the company, location of work, and subject area.
 As a step up from editorial assistant, an assistant editor will need relevant work experience in a similar field of interest, demonstrated creative thinking, and knowledge of the subject matter you want to work in.

-Look at the latest Publishing and Journalism internships today to get your career off the ground.
+Browse Internships in Publishing and Journalism with Bright Network today to get your career off the ground.